-NWFSC faculty members are responsible for reviewing the BOT's policies and procedures.
-An annual review is recommended to ensure compliance with updated information.
+NWFSC faculty members are responsible for reviewing and adhering to the BOT's policies and procedures.
+An annual review of BOT Policies and Procedures is recommended to ensure compliance with updated information.
+Additionally, it is recommended that faculty review the monthly BOT meeting agendas and minutes for relevant information and action by the board.